yujiri.xyz

 Story

-I've always hated the silent protagonist trope because it breaks the story, but this time there's an in-universe explanation!
-Lea's avatar speech synchronization is broken, so she can't speak, but a hack is used to give her the ability to say a few specific words.
+Lea is a semi-silent protagonist.
+I've always hated the silent protagonist trope because it breaks stories, but this time there's an in-universe explanation!
+Her avatar speech synchronization is broken, so she can't speak, but a hack is used to give her the ability to say a few specific words.
 As a bonus, it's sometimes cute to see how she communicates with such a limited vocabulary.
+Although the in-universe explanation isn't quite sound because there are many ways they could get around it with some effort, I still really appreciate having it.

 Proxied content from gemini://yujiri.xyz/reviews/crosscode.gmi